Refinancing with Earnest

-In cases like this, consolidating your student loans could help you manage your loans more efficiently.
+In cases like this, deciding to consolidate student loans could help you manage your debt more efficiently.
 But it’s not a one-size-fits-all strategy.
-Here’s what to keep in mind before you dive into student loan consolidation.
+Here are the pros and cons of consolidating student loans and what to keep in mind before moving forward.

 What is student loan consolidation?

 By taking out a Direct Consolidation Loan, you can minimize the stress of your debt while retaining your federal loan benefits.
-Often, Direct Consolidation is required in order to enroll in federal programs such as income-based repayment.
+Often, a Direct Consolidation Loan can help you qualify for beneficial federal programs such as income-driven repayment (IDR) plans.

 When refinancing your student loans makes sense

-If your goal is to save money on your student loans, refinancing may be a better option for you than consolidation.
-Here are some reasons you might consider refinancing instead:
+In some situations, refinancing your student loans may be a better option for you than consolidation.
+Here are some situations where refinancing can help.

 Beware of consolidation and refinancing scams

 In recent years, many scams have arisen that prey on borrowers struggling to keep up with their payments.
-For a fee, many companies will offer to consolidate your loans for you.
+For example, some companies will offer to consolidate your loans for you for a fee.
 But consolidating your federal loans is completely free, and you can apply online in less than 30 minutes.

-If you decide to refinance instead, you can also shop around and compare offers from lenders on your own.
-You can also complete the application online, without ever paying an application fee.
+If you decide to refinance instead, you can shop around and compare offers from multiple refinancing lenders.
+You can also complete the application online without paying an application fee.